 As someone who is staunchly anti-diet and who wants to put the fun back in food, I prefer to show rather than tell.
-But there’s always a big but and large parts of the planet have already become virtually uninhabitable because we keep consuming the way we do… So here we are.
+But there’s always a big but and large parts of the planet have already become uninhabitable at least in part because of the way we are consuming the planet… So here we are.
 A few words on how I try to cook and share recipes sustainably.

 What even are sustainable ingredients?

-- Everything living on this planet can keep living there comfortably, that is plants, animals and people
+- Everything living on this planet can keep living there comfortably, that includes plants, animals and people

 I.e. no underpaid and abused workers, no horrifying living conditions for animals, no pollution (and no fake solutions like offsetting).